brettjmckeehan-arch/legalease-nsw-translator/README.md

 ## How to run

 1. Ensure you have a Conda environment set up.
 2. Install the required packages using "pip install -r requirements.txt".
-3. Place the "nsw_corpus_final.parquet" file in the main directory.
+3. Download the dataset ("nsw_corpus_final.parquet") from [Google Drive](https://drive.google.com/file/d/13pnrYw-5E8Xnk9cwQ36-VxlQQ6NS44TB/view?usp=sharing) and place it in the main project directory.
 4. Run the application using "streamlit run streamlit_app.py".